cohen990/cohen990.github.io/_posts/2018-24-06-cell-pattern.md

         }
     }
 ```

+This currently looks a lot like an event bus.
+Because it's very similar.
+But in the future I believe this pattern could differentiate itself by taking influence from more concepts used in bodily computation.

 That's it!
 That's the concept.
 Let me know if you think it's interesting or if you have any ideas or suggestions!